uktrade/tamato/docs/adr/0006-use-django-polymorphic.md

 - `workbasket` - the related `WorkBasket`.
 - `predecessor` - A foreign key to another `TrackedModel` which represents the previous iteration of the related record.
-- `polymorphic_ctype` - A foreign key to Djangos content type system, which stores the details of the table being linked to.
+- `polymorphic_ctype` - A foreign key to Django's content type system, which stores the details of the table being linked to.

 ##### ChildModel